Basars/preprocessors/README.md

                                      as Dataset for classification model
-                        spreadsheet  Generate CSV files that contains encrypted patients identifiers and its file name --filterable-csv-file FILTERABLE_CSV_FILE
+                        spreadsheet  Generate CSV files that contains encrypted patients identifiers and its file name
+                        cvat         Generate a XML file that contains segmentation mask polygons to be uploaded on CVAT --filterable-csv-file FILTERABLE_CSV_FILE
                         The CSV file to be used for filtering broken datasets out --filterable-dataset-type {train,valid,test}